-The Education and Welfare Officers at Student Care are all highly qualified social workers, familiar with supporting students to understand and navigate both University systems and processes along with those of external agencies.
+The Education and Welfare Officers (EWO) at Student Care are all qualified professional staff, familiar with supporting students to understand and navigate both University systems and processes along with those of external agencies.

 Please phone 8313 5430 or email email@example.com to make your appointment and include the following:

 - Preferred day and time for an appointment.